-The Council continues to face a number of financial challenges relating to rising demand and cost pressures in various service areas which will need to be addressed over a five-year timeframe.
+Description of risk: The Council continues to face a number of financial challenges relating to rising demand and cost pressures in various service areas which will need to be addressed over a five-year timeframe.
+The impact of the current cost of living crisis and continued contraction in the UK economy on the Council and its finances presents a further challenge.
 The Council will seek to focus on ensuring its financial position remains sustainable, with long term expenditure requirements matched by long-term funding arrangements.